FixTweet/FxTwitter/README.md

 ² Discord uses a custom embed container for Twitter.com to enable multi-image, which is unfortunately not available to other websites.

-³ On GitHub, BetterTwitFix (vxTwitter) claims to support this feature, however in my testing as of mid-July 2022, this does not seem to work.
-(TODO: Check if this is still the case)
+³ On GitHub, BetterTwitFix (vxTwitter) claims to support this feature, however in my testing as of December 2023, this does not seem to work.

 ⁴ External media requiring web containers, such as YouTube, won't embed in Telegram because Telegram doesn't support it.
 Plain media will work in Telegram, and it works either way inside Discord.